 Does the following sound familiar?

-Certainly, most larger brands aren’t moving all of their work in house.
+Certainly, most larger brands aren’t moving all of their work in-house.
 Brands still use external agencies for large scale creatives (think holiday campaigns, Superbowl, etc).
 Yet there’s clearly a need for, and consequent benefit to, building an in-house creative team.
-This team can work on everyday digital formats like banner and social ads which are necessary for an always-on marketing strategy.
+This team can work on everyday digital formats like banners and social ads, which are necessary for an always-on marketing strategy.

 Big savings